zhuzy-xys/conf_schedule/Hobot_conf/README.md

 * support c/c++, shell, php, python, lua, java, go, node and etc.

 ## Install
-The QConf is built using CMake (version 2.6 or newer).
+The HConf is built using CMake (version 2.6 or newer).

 On most systems you can build the library using the following commands:
 ``` shell